 Food & Dining

-Hit these spots up for FIFA World Cup game viewing and beyond.
+Hit these spots up for game viewing during FIFA World Cup and beyond.

 Atlanta United fans gather at Brewhouse in Little Five Points and all over the city for out of town games and often before intown games.
 (Jenni Girtman for the AJC)